Heum-hub/paper_dex/README.md

 ETH/BTC, ADA/BTC, EOS/BTC, OMG/BTC, DAI/BTC pairs are provided so that BTC is utilised as "key currency" when trading pair doesn't include BTC

-Every single transaction creates single block which includes tx info, and provide view page for blocks
+Every single transaction creates single block which includes tx info, and dapp provides view page for blocks

 Backend framework is Spring Boot, and frontend one is React